-- Great Balls have a tiny "S" stamped on them, while Ultra Balls have a tiny "H".
+- Great Balls have a tiny "S" stamped on them, while Ultra Balls have a large yellow "H".
 This is because the items are called "Super" and "Hyper" respectively in the original Japanese games.

 - The day the Sinnoh Trio start their journey together is September 28th, the day the Diamond and Pearl games were released in Japan.
 The Viz translators caught on the reference and changed the date to April 22nd, the day the games were released in America.
 Unfortunately, winter is approaching Sinnoh, necessitating the change into the Platinum outfits.
 Apparently in Sinnoh, it starts snowing in May.

-- Hokkaido, which is what Sinnoh is based off of, does have winters that last most of the year, but May is still pushing it.
+- Hokkaido, which is what Sinnoh is based off of, does have absurdly long winters, but May is still pushing it.

 - In the first series of Tenchi Muyo!
 OVAs, Ridiculously Cute Critter Ryo-Ohki is referred to as male in both the dubs and subtitles (no gender-specific pronouns are actually used in the Japanese dialogue, however).
 In the second series, she acquires a humanoid body which is clearly female, so the dub and subs shift to referring to her as female.
 There is also a mistake in the early episodes, again in both the dub and subtitles, where Tenchi refers to a woman as "grandma", who is later revealed to be his mother (the audio is not very clear in the scene in question, the woman has grey hair, and given that the Japanese words for "mother" and "grandmother" are very similar-sounding, it's understandable how this error occurred).
 None of these errors were corrected in later releases of the show, despite the voice cast being hired again to re-record some lines for the censored TV version.

-- Due to an excessive amount of fanservice and other questionable material they removed an entire Beach Episode from the Toonami episode run (they would have to trim it down to at least 15 minutes in addition to a lot of digital paint).
-The problem is it involved Gene collecting difficult-to-find caster bullets, including some exceptionally rare ones that nobody knew actually existed.
-The following episode opens with Gene sorting the shells out and mentioning offhanded how he got them, but the actual Missing Episode doesn't have anything else of note in the overarching plot and it becomes a Noodle Incident with how they acquired a major Chekhov's Gun for the final episodes.
+- Due to an excessive amount of fanservice and other questionable material, they removed an entire Hot Springs Episode from the Toonami run (editing it to what Standards & Practices required of them would have resulted in an episode clocking in at under 15 minutes, and a lot of digital paint; suffice to say it wasn't cost effective to even try).
+The problem is that the episode in question wasn't filler; it involved Gene collecting difficult-to-find Caster shells, including some exceptionally rare ones that nobody knew actually still existed.
+The following episode opens with Gene sorting the shells out and mentioning off-hand how he got them, but the whole thing becomes a Noodle Incident with how they acquired this major Chekhov's Gun for the final episodes.

-- How Cell regenerates may be an inversion, as he says in the Japanese version (as he comes back from an admittedly complete incineration) he says a special nerve in his head allows him to regenerate and if that nerve survives he can regenerate completely... the problem here is that in a previous attack made by Goku blew off the upper body (and head) of Cell and he still regenerated.
-The dub worked around that by having him say he regenerates even if there's but a single cell in his body, because each has a life of their own.
+- How Cell regenerates may be an inversion.
+In the Japanese version, as he comes back from an complete incineration, he says a special nerve in his head allows him to regenerate and if that nerve survives he can regenerate completely.
+The problem here is that in a previous attack made by Goku, Cell's upper body and head was blew off and he still regenerated.
+The dub worked around this by having him say he regenerates even if there's but a single cell in his body, because each one has a life of their own.

-- The French dub (And all the ones that spawned from it) have this on spades, because of how terrible it was.
+- The French dub (and all the ones that spawned from it) has this in spades, because of how terrible it was.
 An example?
-They never call Vegeta or Freeza by name during a lot of episodes, until they suddenly do and Krillin knows how both of them are called because... he just does.
-Until then Freeza was "the tyrant" and every other bad guy is "the enemy" (and still are called that for the whole Namek arc).
+They never call Vegeta or Freeza by name during a lot of episodes, until they suddenly do and Krillin knows both of their names because... he just does.
+Until then, Freeza was "the tyrant" and every other bad guy was "the enemy" (they were still called that for the whole Namek arc).
 Talk about confusing...